Rain-sodden Sydney ends lockdown after 106 days - RFI

 Sydney (AFP)

-Elated Sydneysiders defied grey skies and rain to celebrate the lifting of almost four months of lockdown on Monday, hoping to put behind them a period of "blood, sweat and no beers" in Australia's largest city.
+Elated Sydneysiders defied grey skies and drizzle to celebrate the end of almost four months of lockdown on Monday, hoping to put behind them a period of "blood, sweat and no beers" in Australia's largest city.

 Sydney's more than five million residents have been subjected to a 106-day lockdown, designed to limit the march of the highly transmissible Delta variant.

-With new infections now falling -- New South Wales state recorded 479 cases on Monday -- and more than 70 percent of over-16s double vaccinated, Sydney was dusting off the cobwebs.
+With new infections now falling -- New South Wales state recorded 496 cases on Monday -- and more than 70 percent of over-16s double vaccinated, the city is dusting off the cobwebs.

+Cafes and restaurants threw open their doors to anyone who could prove they were vaccinated, including 35-year-old Peter Morgan, who was among those relishing in newly regained freedoms.

+"Even though it's like freezing outside it's so good," he said.
+"It's just these little things which offset a lot of the stresses of like being locked down."

+"The first thing I'm going to do is see my parents.
+Actually no, not see my parents.
+I'm going to go to Lakemba to get a Lebanese mixed plate and then go see my parents," he said.

-Cafés and restaurants threw open their doors to anyone who could prove they were vaccinated while shaggy haired customers lined up outside hairdressers to get their home cuts and hair dyes repaired.
+Across the city shaggy haired customers lined up outside hairdressers to get eyebrow-raising home cuts and dye jobs repaired.

+"I couldn't wait to be in here to get the hair done," said Brett Toelle, a salon customer in Surry Hills, whose last trim was 15 weeks ago.
+"That's the longest time I've ever been without a haircut."

+For many, the end of lockdown was a chance to get into the shops.

+At midnight, hundreds of people poured into a discount Kmart store in the western Sydney suburb of Mount Druitt, with social media images showing long queues forming inside.

+For others, it was a chance to put their business back on track.

-"It's a great vibe this morning," said Hannah Simmons, owner of Gordon’s Café in the beachside suburb of Clovelly who survived the lockdown hit to her business by offering takeaways including dinners.
+"It's a great vibe this morning," said Hannah Simmons, owner of Gordon's Cafe in the beachside suburb of Clovelly whose business survived the lockdown by offering takeaway.

 Since June, shops, schools, salons and offices have been closed for non-essential workers and there have been unprecedented restrictions on personal freedom.

-There were bans on everything from travelling more than five kilometres from home, visiting family, playing squash, browsing in supermarkets to attending funerals.
+There were bans on everything from travelling more than five kilometres (three miles) from home, visiting family, playing squash, browsing in supermarkets to attending funerals.

 - 'Blood, sweat and no beers' -